PWM Vs. MPPT Solar Charge Controller

 PWM Vs MPPT solar charge controller.
 It's a comparison that comes to mind for anyone who is interested in building a solar-powered off-grid energy system.

-Generally speaking, MPPT charge controllers are more efficient compared to PWM charge controllers.
-A PWM charge controller has an efficiency of about 75%, while MPPT charge controllers can often exceed 95% efficiency.
-PWM charge controllers, however, cost less than MPPT charge controllers.
-So, if you have a very large solar array and a not-so-large battery, you can probably get away with using a PWM controller.
-Most PWM charge controllers require that the solar panels are wired in parallel.
+Generally speaking, a MPPT charge controller will be more efficient when compared to a PWM charge controller.
+This is because a PWM charge controller has an efficiency that peeks out around 75%, while a MPPT charge controller efficiency can often exceed 95%.
+PWM charge controllers cost less than MPPT charge controllers, though, so it’s important to keep that in mind.
+If you have a very large solar array and a not-so-large battery, you can probably get away with using a basic PWM controller.
+Most PWM charge controllers require the solar panels to be wired in parallel because they can't support high voltages.
 Most MPPT charge controllers, on the other hand, can support higher voltages.
-This means you can put your solar panels in series and achieve higher power transmission efficiencies.
+This means you can put your solar panels in series and achieve higher power transmission efficiencies while using cheaper, lower gauge wires.
 If you have a low-power setup, then a PWM charge controller will work just fine but if you are running 500 watts or more an MPPT charge controller is the best choice.

 In this article, we will compare PWM vs MPPT solar charge controller technologies and we will explain a bit about how they work.
 We will also cover a few situations where PWM is better than MPPT and vice versa.